Linda Lomahaftewa: Background

 Linda J. Lomahaftewa was born July 3, 1947, in Phoenix, Arizona.
 Her father was Hopi; her mother was Choctaw from Oklahoma.
 Her parents had met at an American Indian boarding school.
 She and her family lived in Phoenix and Los Angeles, California.

-She attended a strict mission boarding school in 1961 but transferred to Phoenix Indian School, then the Institute of American Indian Arts in Santa Fe, New Mexico, in 1962, the year the school opened.
+She attended a strict mission boarding school in 1961 but transferred to Phoenix Indian School, then the Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico, in 1962, the year the school opened.
 Upon graduation from IAIA, Linda earned a scholarship to attend the San Francisco Art Institute in San Francisco, California, along with fellow artists, T.C.
 Cannon, Kevin Red Star, and Bill Prokopiof.
 Of the four, only Linda graduated from SFAI.
 After earning her Bachelor of Fine Arts degree, she went on to earn her Master of Fine Arts degrees at SFAI in 1971.

 Artwork

 Dawn Reno writes of Linda's work that, "She unites the ancient Indian world with the contemporary in her modernistic paintings and has done a series of abstract landscapes which are considered the most powerful in her body of work."
-Of her own art, she writes that her "imagery comes from being Hopi and remembering shapes and colors from ceremonies and from landscape.
+Of her own art, Lomahaftewa writes that her "imagery comes from being Hopi and remembering shapes and colors from ceremonies and from landscape.
 I associate a special power and respect, a sacredness, with these colors and shapes, and this carries over into my work."

 Although best known for her printmaking, Ribbon Shirt, her contribution to the major traveling exhibit, Indian Humor, is a typical contemporary ribbon shirt bedecked with an array of medals, buttons, and award ribbons from various Native American art shows.

 In response to viewing the retrospective exhibition of Lomahaftewa's work, The Moving Land: 60+ Years of Art by Linda Lomahaftewa, art writer Michael Abatemarco observed, "The landscape orientation is an ever-present aspect, as is a collage-like use of representational imagery.
 The show includes rare pieces from the start of her career, like an untitled acrylic photo transfer from the late 1960s that shows the unmistakable likeness of Beatles drummer Ringo Star amidst a confluence of abstract shapes and lines in liquid movement.
 But a clear division between the swarming shapes and an open upper portion, where more figures take on less vibrant and more corporeal form than those in the lower portion of the composition, suggests the separation of earth and sky."